ParaCoToUl/noarr-structures/noarr/example-sketches/NOTES.md

 - Maybe we want two nodes to produce one chunk in a shared hub (shared write) ...Support it in a similar way to shared read

+- Moving envelopes between hubs MAKES EVERYTHING WAY MORE COMPLICATED ...Instead let's allow two envelopes of the same size and device "swap contents" by swapping their internal pointers.
+That will do the trick.

+- An envelope more and more looks like the original *bag* idea.
+And hub looks more and more like the original *envelope* idea.

+- Dataflow strategy could be implicitly infered in many cases (e.g. one read, one write link)

+- can_advance(return true) is present often, should be a default when omitted.

+# ENVELOPE HUB - how it works?

+Queue of chunks.
+Link looks at a chunk (an envelope specifically).
+The chunk may just be being created, consumed, modified, or read (=peeked).
+Some links always produce/consume chunks.
+Some only peek/modify.
+If a link creates/consumes only sometimes, the consumption has be done manually by a function call during the node execution.

+Dataflow strategy tells the hub, how to transfer chunks between devices.
+It's basically a set of devices where the chunks need to be present.

+Write can happen only to a chunk that resides on one device (since we don't know how to merge changes).